Simplifying legal workflows:

 Zoho Sign's integration with Swisscomm ensures that the signature is uniquely identifiable and securely linked to the signatory.
 This process employs advanced verification techniques to validate the authenticity of the signature, ensuring a higher level of trust and security in your digital transactions.

-Sole control over the data used for the signature:
+• Sole control over the data being signed:

 Only the signatory is allowed to review the document before signing and reject the document if necessary.